Kids' meal: Criticism

 There have been concerns from food critics about the nutritional value of the kids' meal.
 A 2010 study by the Rudd Center for Food Policy and Obesity inspecting the kids' meals of twelve US food chains concluded that of 3,039 entrée combinations, twelve satisfied the advised levels of fat, sodium, and calories for preschool kids and fifteen those for older kids.

 Inappropriate toys

 Burger King has received controversy for promoting and aiming at children several PG-13 rated films, including The Lost World: Jurassic Park, Small Soldiers, Wild Wild West, Star Wars: Episode III – Revenge of the Sith, and The Simpsons Movie.
-McDonald's similarly received criticism for releasing Happy Meal toys for the film Batman Returns, eventually recalling and stopping the promotion of the toys following complaints from parents that Batman Returns was unsuitable for children.
+McDonald's similarly received criticism for releasing Happy Meal toys for the film Batman Returns, eventually recalling and stopping the promotion of the toys following complaints from parents that Batman Returns was unsuitable for small children.
 Despite the controversy, McDonald's still promoted the film's sequel Batman Forever three years later.
 When McDonald's promoted 2015's Minions there was controversy because parents thought one of the toys used profanity.